 Join this full-day retreat to connect with your inner courage, align your goals, and release from the imbalance of this fast-paced world.

-At this event, we’ll lead you in exercises geared to help you break through blocks that might be holding you back from success in a fun, supportive environment.
+At this event, we’ll lead you through exercises geared to help you break through blocks that might be holding you back from success in a fun, supportive environment.
+We will combine indoor training and exercises with outdoor activities in a serene wooded area (weather depending).
+A few examples of the training & activities include bold goal journaling, zen exploration and a fire fear release circle.
 Consider this your Spring Awakening to recalibrate your life.

 Learn techniques to break through any barriers holding you back